firstbatchxyz/dria-blog/docs/factory/simple.md

 ---
 categories:
-- Workflows
+- Software Engineering
-description: Simple is a Singleton task that generates text based on prompts using the GEMMA2_9B_FP16 model.
+description: Generate text with the Simple Singleton task using instructions and select models like GEMINI for output.
 tags:
 - text generation
-- singleton task
+- Singleton pattern
-- GEMMA2 model
+- GEMINI model
-- AI prompts
+- Python
-- asyncio
+- dria
 ---

 # Simple